DarthFubuMVC/fubumvc/docs/source/internals/writing-documentation.rst

       first, Vim is a great text editor.

     * Emacs__ - Another text editor that supports syntax highlighting.
-More friendly to get started with that Vim and just as powerful when you get to know it.
+More friendly to get started with than Vim and just as powerful when you get to know it.

 __ http://vim.org